urbit/urbit.org-reloaded/content/blog/urbit-creator-daos.md

 —

 *Isaac Simpson is a Los Angeles based writer and the founder of the marketing agency [WILL](https://willtheagency.com/).
-You can read his work on his substack, [The Carousel](https://thecarousel.substack.com/).*
+You can read his work on his substack [The Carousel](https://thecarousel.substack.com/).*